 Driver killed in fiery crash on I-10 West remains unidentified

-NORCO - Early Friday morning, an unidentified driver was killed after rear-ending a box truck on I-10, and their vehicle was consumed by flames.
+ST. CHARLES PARISH - Early Friday morning, an unidentified driver was killed after rear-ending a box truck on I-10, and their vehicle was consumed by flames.

-Around 2:30 a.m., State Police arrived at the scene of a two-vehicle crash in which a Toyota Prius struck the back of a box truck on I-10 West on the Bonnet Carre Spillway Bridge.
+Around 2:30 a.m., State Police arrived at the scene of a two-vehicle crash in which a Toyota Prius struck the back of a box truck on I-10 West on the Bonnet Carre Spillway Bridge in Norco.
 The Prius was engulfed in flames after the impact.

 Trending News